 This is the micro version of her favorite story to tell when she was four years old.
 She insisted it was “the good story”.
 I would try every time to rewrite the story into a happier version, yet she held on to the key points that gave her versions a darker tone.

 Her versions are better, anyway.
-Here’s a summary of how her story might go.

 The last day of September feels like an awkward time to post a piece this dark.
 Autumn started a week ago, harvesting the crops that grew over the summer, making this a time of preparing the soil for next year, and planning for holidays known for treats and companionship.